nicolastoon/analyzing-recipe-tags/README.md

 <iframe
   src="plots/top-5-line.html"
-  width="750"
+  width="800"
   height="550"
   frameborder="0"
 ></iframe>

 The three tags mentioned earlier, <code>'preparation'</code>, <code>'time-to-make'</code>, and <code>'course'</code>, also have a lot of variance.
 The tag <code>'60-minutes-or-less'</code> had a big jump in usage in 2015!
-On the other hand,the tag <code>'easy'</code> actually had a great decrease in 2018, meaning the usage for the tag significantly dropped in recipes posted in 2018!
+On the other hand, the tag <code>'easy'</code> actually had a great decrease in 2018, meaning the usage for the tag significantly dropped in recipes posted in 2018!

 #### <b>Interesting Aggregates</b>
 I was curious whether recipes with a certain tag had attributes that recipes without that tag didn't have.
 For this investigation, I utilized the <code>'dietary'</code> tag, and grouped recipes with and without the tag.
 Then, I took the mean of the nutritional values for each group.
 The aggregation is shown in the DataFrame below: